Industrial Data Science

 Input size 1203 1203 50

-Alright.
-As a performance expert you know the usual next steps: go out and investigate potential bottlenecks by extensive profiling runs on a variation of common input parameters.
+As a performance expert you know the common next steps: go out and investigate potential bottlenecks by extensive profiling runs on a variety of common input parameters.
 Identify code that can be parallelized.
-Design a strategy to bring this code and corresponding data efficiently to all computing resources.
-Refine your design to make it more efficient.
-Save memory!
+Filter-out code, likely not paying-off for parallelization.
+Determine the execution hardware and design a strategy to bring this code and your data efficiently to all hardware resources.
+Refine your design after test runs failed.
+Save more memory!
 Profile again!
 Start all over until you ran out of budget ...
-No, just kidding.
-All this work now became obsolete!
-ILNumerics Accelerator performs all these optimizations for you - and many more!

 A Look inside

 The advantage in speed becomes obvious when looking at the utilization rate of our physical cores during execution.
-The following image comes from Intel's VTune analyzer.
-We've marked and labeled interesting regions:
+The following image has been captured from Intel's VTune analyzer.
+It was created by running the accelerated code above right before the non-accelerated version - both inside the same program.
+Interesting regions have been marked and labeled:

-The new and patented method of ILNumerics Accelerator enables efficient parallelization, even for small and mid-sized arrays.
-It automatically detects parallel potential within your code and addresses all hardware resources found at runtime.
+The new methods of ILNumerics Accelerator enable efficient parallelization, even for small and mid-sized data.
+It automatically detects parallel potential on multiple levels of granularity within your code and addresses all hardware resources found at runtime.
 Note, that even the speed increase in the example above does not yet mark the limit!
-There is a ton of further optimization potential which we will make available over time.

 You do the math - we do the rest!